 Due to the emergency situation and the need to address issues related to COVID19, no dedicated consultations conducted so far, except those consultations conducted by public authorities and health experts, including Cambodia MOH and Communicable Disease Control (CDC).
-Consultation meetings are expected to be conducted in March or April 2020
+Consultation meetings among relevant health officials were conducted virtually on 25-31 March 2020, and on 29 April-04 May I 2020.
+Detailed minutes of these consultations are attached as annexes to this SEP.